Algorithms for the uniqueness of the longest common subsequence: Linear sequences without duplicated genes

 \subsection{Algorithms and complexities}

 We summarize the above method as Algorithms~\ref{alg1},\ref{alg2}.
-If we have known that the longest common subsequence is unique, then we just need to apply Algorithm~\ref{alg1}, so that genes in $\mathcal{L}_0$ are non-transposable, and genes not in $\mathcal{L}_0$ are proper-transposable.
+If we have known that the LCS is unique, then we just need to apply Algorithm~\ref{alg1}, so that genes in $\mathcal{L}_0$ are non-transposable, and genes not in $\mathcal{L}_0$ are proper-transposable.
 We have reported Algorithm~\ref{alg1} previously \cite{kang2014flexibility,wang2018some}.
 Algorithm~\ref{alg1} is kept here to make the story complete.
-Assume we have $m$ sequences with length $n$, and the length of the longest common subsequence is $n-k$.
-The time complexities of Steps 2-5 in Algorithm~\ref{alg1} are $\mathcal{O}(m)$, $\mathcal{O}(mn^2)$, $\mathcal{O}(n)$, $\mathcal{O}(n)$.
-The time complexities of Step 2 and Step 3 in Algorithm~\ref{alg2} are $\mathcal{O}(k)$ and $\mathcal{O}(kn)$.
-Since $k\le n$, the overall time complexity of determining transposable genes in Scenario 1 by Algorithms~\ref{alg1},\ref{alg2} is $\mathcal{O}(mn^2)$.
+Assume we have $m$ sequences with length $n$.
+The time complexities of Steps 2-5 in Algorithm~\ref{alg1} are $\mathcal{O}(m)$, $\mathcal{O}(mn^2)$, $\mathcal{O}(n)$, $\mathcal{O}(n)$. {The time complexities of Step 2 and Step 3 in Algorithm~\ref{alg2} are $\mathcal{O}(n)$ and $\mathcal{O}(n)$.} The overall time complexity of determining transposable genes in Scenario 1 by Algorithms~\ref{alg1},\ref{alg2} is $\mathcal{O}(mn^2)$.
 The space complexity is trivially $\mathcal{O}(mn+n^2)$.